What's Included

 Skills — Triggered Expertise

-Skills are context-aware templates that activate automatically when Claude detects relevant triggers.
-Unlike commands (which you invoke), skills load themselves when needed.
+Skills are context-aware templates that activate automatically when Claude detects relevant keywords in your conversation.
+Unlike slash commands (which you invoke explicitly with /command), skills load themselves when needed.

 Code Review Skill